scottellis/sgx-qt-build/README.md

 The meta-layer I am using is called meta-pansenti.
 There is no requirement to use this layer, but paths referenced will have this name in them.

-You can get it here : github.com/Pansenti/meta-pansenti
+You can get it here : https://github.com/Pansenti/meta-pansenti

+I'm using the pansenti-sgx-image recipe for the rootfs.

-I am getting the kernel from Steve Sakoman's repository.
+The kernel comes from Steve Sakoman's repository.

 git://www.sakoman.com/git/linux-omap-2.6.git